 Continue running the BeltLine past Ponce City Market – a $300 million commercial redevelopment home to an incredible food hall and collection of shops.

 The BeltLine ends (for now) at Monroe and 10th Street at the backside of Piedmont Park – Atlanta’s showcase city park.
-Run through the park parallel to 10th Street until the park ends.
+This intersection is very confusing due to paths headed everywhere.
+I recommend running down the sidewalk on 10th Street until the park ends.
+If you don’t mind adding distance, then you can loop into the park.
+It’s beautiful but the paths go everywhere.

 Continue down 10th Street to Peachtree Street.
 You’re now in the heart of Midtown across from the Margaret Mitchell House (of Gone With The Wind fame) and Federal Reserve.